-While those development areas are yet to be determined, Purbeck District Council has identified five (5) potential areas in the green belt surrounding Lytchett Matravers that were included in their recent consultation (see Appendix B).
+The Purbeck Local Plan Review is underway and is due to be adopted in 2018.
+Whilst development areas are yet to be determined, Purbeck District Council has identified a number of potential areas in the green belt surrounding Lytchett Matravers.